 Jerry B. Adams, president and chief executive officer of the Arkansas Research Alliance, was the 2011 recipient of the James H. Fribourgh Award that recognizes contributions to Arkansas through the disciplines of health, mathematics, and science.
 Charles Morgan, former CEO of Axciom, issued the salute to Adams at the ceremony.

-Professor Emeritus Fribourgh, the former science dean and interim chancellor for whom UALR’s Fribourgh Hall who received the first Fribourgh Award last year, was recognized at the event.
+Professor Emeritus Fribourgh, the former science dean and interim chancellor for whom UALR’s Fribourgh Hall was named received the first Fribourgh Award last year and was recognized at the event.
 Chad Fitz, Acxiom vice president of Product Development, chaired this year’s awards program.
+See Chad Fitz KARK interview here….